perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 p.interactive()
 ```
 To make it easier, I defined a couple helper functions from the start.
-I'm also running the binary with [https://rr-project.org](https://rr-project.org/) which is great, and I highly recommend.
-It records the execution and allows you to step through it as you would in gdb normally (with gef/peda/etc.) but you can also reverse-continue, reverse-step, reverse-next, etc. As I said, it's amazing.
+I'm also running the binary with [https://rr-project.org](https://rr-project.org/) which is great, and I highly recommend it.
+It records the execution and allows you to step through it as you would in gdb normally (with gef/peda/etc.) but you can also reverse-continue, reverse-step, reverse-next, etc.

 I imported 43 songs normally and for the 44th one, I gave it the file path `Cannibal////////////////` since the name must be 24 bytes without any '.' for this to work.
 Then I play that song, giving it -1 as a file size and a bunch of 'A's.
 Let's see what happens in rr/gdb/gef.